leviceccato/aitch/README.md

 ## Features
 - Polymorphic and variadic `h.E` function that can produce HTML with great flexibility
 - Control flow with `h.If`, `h.IfElse` and `h.For`
-- CSS selector style shorthand attribute definitions
+- CSS style attribute definitions
-- Smart handling of multiple classes and boolean attributes
+- Smart handling of classes and boolean attributes
 - Fragments, raw HTML, text and comments

 ## Requirements